Error-mitigated quantum state tomography using neural networks: Neural-network-based quantum state tomography

 \section{Neural-network-based quantum state tomography}

 The neural-network-based quantum state tomography can be summarized briefly as the following.
 Within the framework, the input and output of the neural network are specified firstly.
 Then, a suitable neural network model is selected that is simple and capable of representing the required mapping.
 Notably, no assumptions are imposed on the structure of the noise nor on the detailed form of the measurement model, making it a general method that would fit any experimental requirements.
+The neural network does not acquire prior information in advance, but only learns the state and noise from the data it has been given.
+The subsequent statements about noise and measurement are provided as an example.